 Why are athletes so prone to plantar fasciitis?

 Plantar fasciitis can develop from overuse.
-While everyone uses their feet every day to get from point A to point B, athletes are on their feet an uncommon amount.
-Older athletes, those who are overweight and runners who are going long distances at a time are at the biggest risk for getting the condition as they are putting even more mileage on their poor feet.
+While everyone uses their feet every day to get from point A to point B, athletes are on their feet all the time.
+Older athletes, those who are overweight and runners who are going long distances at a time are at the biggest risk of getting plantar fasciitis as they are putting even more mileage on their poor feet.

 While common, a diagnosis of plantar fasciitis can be pretty devastating.
 The condition will linger if it is not treated, and can be degenerative.
 Plantar fasciitis could cause an athlete to have a limited range of motion in their feet which may reduce their performance times, limit their ability to practice consistently and even require them to sit out for an undetermined period of time.

-Other professional athletes that have been struck with the condition include:
+Other professional athletes that have been struck with plantar fasciitis include:

 - Kobe Bryant of the Los Angeles Lakers